This accessibility statement applies to www.creds.ac.uk.

 Preparation of this accessibility statement

-This website was last tested on 11 December 2020.
-The test was carried out by our designer, Stephanie Ferguson.
+This website was last tested on 15 March 2023.
+The test was carried out by our website manager, Hannah Harris and our designer, Stephanie Ferguson.

 We used this approach to deciding on a sample of pages to test.
 You can read the full accessibility test report (8 pages, 306 KB.
 Opens in a new tab).